Back to Blog

 Handle the webhook idempotently.
 Stripe can send the same webhook multiple times.
 Check if you've already sent a receipt for this invoice ID before sending another.
 Duplicate receipts annoy customers and look unprofessional.

-For a complete guide to Stripe integration, see our tutorial.
+For a complete guide to Stripe email automation, see our tutorial on building a comprehensive billing email system.

 Here's a straightforward receipt email template: